ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 to get the value.
 Finally the string can be accessed with `read_foo_get_t`.
 As you can see, there is a simple naming convention for each of the field readers.

-Note:  The compiler has runtime arrays that control naming conventions as well as using CamelCasing.
-Additional customizations may be created by adding new runtime arrays into the CQL compiler.
+>NOTE: The compiler has runtime arrays that control naming conventions as well as using CamelCasing.
+>Additional customizations may be created by adding new runtime arrays into the CQL compiler.

 Finally, also part of the public interface, are these macros: